Freshwater-Marine Interaction Accounting

 Ecosystem services of transitional waters

 Water purification and nutrient regulation.
-Estuaries process and attenuate nutrient loads from upstream catchments through denitrification, sedimentation, and biological uptake.
-This intermediate ecosystem service reduces the nutrient load reaching offshore marine waters, protecting coral reefs, seagrass beds, and pelagic ecosystems from eutrophication.
-One promising approach to measuring the physical quantity of this service is to estimate the mass of nitrogen or phosphorus removed between the head and mouth of the estuary (tonnes N or P per year), derived from the difference between upstream delivery (Section 3.2) and downstream export, though accurately attributing removal to specific processes remains methodologically challenging.
+Estuaries attenuate nutrient loads through denitrification, sedimentation, and biological uptake.
+Physical quantity: mass of N or P removed between estuary head and mouth (t N or P/yr), derived from the difference between upstream delivery (Section 3.2) and downstream export, though attributing removal to specific processes remains methodologically challenging.

 Flood attenuation.
-Estuarine floodplains and wetlands provide natural flood storage, attenuating both riverine and coastal storm surge flooding.
-This service is valued using avoided damage methods, consistent with the coastal protection valuation approach in TG-6.2 Mangrove and Coastal Wetland Accounting Section 3.6.
+Estuarine floodplains and wetlands attenuate riverine and coastal storm surge flooding, valued using avoided damage methods consistent with TG-6.2 Section 3.6.

 | Service | Physical Metric | Unit | Valuation Method |